lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

     * To be able to read and understand English.

 If you don't have all the tools listed in Section 2, that's OK.
-Ask the Hydrogen Developer list and someone there can process files for you.
+Ask the Composite Developer list and someone there can process files for you.

-To make a new translation of the Hydrogen manual or tutorial, simply copy the template and get started:
+To make a new translation of the Composite manual or tutorial, simply copy the template and get started:

     $ cp manual.pot manual_ja.po